 Sheep scab is a endemic disease caused by Psoroptes ovis, more commonly known as scab mites.
 Scab mites defecate on the skin which causes an allergic reaction.
-With a short life cycle of only 14 days, scab mite populations can increase fast and can infect an entire flock, even more so when kept indoors and in close proximity.
-The mite can survive for up to 17 days off the sheep but must use the sheep to complete their lifecycles.
+With a short life cycle of only 14 days, scab mite populations can increase fast and can infect an entire flock.
+Even more so when kept indoors and in close proximity.
+The mite can survive for up to 17 days off the sheep, but needs a sheep to complete its lifecycle.

 Psoroptes ovis is an Ectoparasite

 Sheep scab is caused by the ectoparasite Psoroptes ovis.
 Ectoparasites are simply parasites that live on the outside of an animal like a tick or blowfly.
 In comparison to endoparasites that live internally, like worms or coccidia.
 As is common husbandry practice, sheep fleeces are left to grow over the colder months to keep the animals warm.
 Some farmers may also choose to house their animals indoors too.
 Although this keeps the sheep warm and unexposed to the elements, it does produce the perfect home for some lovely little critters!

 How do sheep get sheep scab and what are the signs?

 Sheep scab is spread via contact, mainly from sheep to sheep, but infected surfaces can also pass the parasite on.
 Similarly, mites can be spread by contaminated clothing on handlers and shared equipment such as shearers.
 The mites can also live within the wool left by sheep that have been scratching on surfaces providing another source of transmission.